 Become a Domain Name Registrar

-When you become a registrar, you establish a steady, renewable revenue stream for your business and provide your customers with a more complete Web services package.
-To register domain names in these TLDs, you must become a domain name registrar with Verisign.
+When you become a registrar, you can establish a steady, recurring revenue stream for your business and provide your customers with more services.

 HOW TO BECOME A REGISTRAR

 To register domain names in Top Level Domains (“TLDs”) supported by Verisign, such as .com and .net, you must first become a domain name registrar.

 Different TLDs supported by Verisign have different requirements and processes.
 Most businesses start with .com and .net certification, and then add more TLDs.

 Become a Registrar